richmahn/en_tn/rev/01/intro.md

 #### Structure and formatting ####

-This chapter explains how the book is a recording of the vision John received on the island of Patmos.
+This chapter explains how the Book of Revelation records the vision John received on the island of Patmos.

-Some translations set quotations from the Old Testament farther to the right on the page than the rest of the text.
-The ULB does this with the quoted material in 1:7.
+Some translations set quotations from the Old Testament farther to the right on the page to make them easier to read.
+The ULB does this with the quoted words in verse 7.

 #### Special concepts in this chapter ####

 ##### Seven churches #####

-This letter was specifically addressed to seven actual churches located in the modern country of Turkey.
+John wrote this book to seven actual churches in Asia Minor, which is now the country of Turkey.

 ##### White #####

-White is a color that often symbolizes holiness or righteousness in scripture.
-(See: [[rc://en/tw/dict/bible/kt/holy]] and [[rc://en/tw/dict/bible/kt/righteous]])
+The Bible often speaks of something that belongs to a person being "white" as a metaphor and metonym for that person living rightly and pleasing God.
+(See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/ta/man/translate/figs-metonymy]] and [[rc://en/tw/dict/bible/kt/righteous]])

+##### "Him who is, and who was, and who is to come" #####

+God exists now.
+He has always existed.
+He will always exist.
+Your language may have a different way of saying this.

 #### Important figures of speech in this chapter ####

-##### "Him who is, and who was, and who is to come" #####
-The phrase explains that God has always existed, exists now and will always exist.
-Not all languages have a way to easily translate the past, present and future aspects of a verb.
-It is possible this is a play on the name of God, Yahweh, which means "I am."

-##### His blood #####
+##### Blood #####

-This is a reference to Jesus' death.
+Blood is a metonym for death.
+Jesus "has released us from our sins by his blood."
+John means that Jesus saved us from our sins by dying for us.
 (See: [[rc://en/ta/man/translate/figs-metonymy]])

 #### Other possible translation difficulties in this chapter ####

 ##### "He is coming with the clouds" #####

-Many scholars believe Jesus will come back in two stages.
-Jesus' first return will be subtle, like a "thief in the night."
-Then, Jesus will come in an undeniable way where everyone will see him.
-It is this latter coming that the book of Revelation is about.
+Jesus went into the clouds when he went up to heaven after God raised him from the dead.
+When Jesus returns, he will also be "with the clouds."
+It is not clear whether he will be sitting or riding on clouds or coming in the clouds or "with the clouds" in some other way.
+Your translation should express this in a way that is natural in your language.

-##### Jesus #####
+##### "One like a son of man" #####

-The image of the man in heaven is probably Jesus.
-Overall, the image is a description of Jesus in all of his glory.
-(See: [[rc://en/tw/dict/bible/kt/glory]] and [[rc://en/ta/man/translate/figs-explicit]])
+This refers to Jesus.
+You should translate the words "son of man" using the same words that you used to translate the words of Jesus when he said he is the Son of Man.

 ##### "The angels of the seven churches" #####

-The Greek word translated as "angels" can also be translated as "messengers."
-It is possible this is a reference to the messengers or leaders of these seven churches.
+The word "angels" here can also mean "messengers."
+This might refer to heavenly beings, or to the messengers or leaders of these seven churches.
+John uses the same word "angel" (singular) in verse 1 and in many other places throughout the book.
+Your translation should also use the same word.

 ## Links: ##